Anstey School is at the heart of it's community

 One of the joys of being a ‘village school’ is the friendly, giving community with which we are surrounded.
 This has many indirect benefits which are apparent throughout the school year.
 There are also several identifiable benefits of a close community spirit:-

-1. Reverend James Sawyer visits our school to participate in assemblies.
+1. Reverend James Sawyer and Pastor Ian Palmer visit our school to participate in assemblies.

 2. The Anstey Fair, held in July, is a big event in our school calendar and a hugely enjoyable afternoon for everyone involved.
 The children and parents help man games and stalls at this community event held in Anstey Bury, one of the large country houses in our village.
 Live bands play and delicious cream teas and hog roast sandwiches are served.
 We have been very lucky to benefit from the fund raising activities that go on here.